 This classification is based on a private law statute of the VDP (Verband deutscher Prädikatsweingüter) and has no legislative function.
-It is a declared goal, the value of the best layers ( individual layers ) Germany to restore the preservation of a unique cultural landscape, to regain the status of large dry wines from Germany and the importance of the traditional fruit sweet Prädikatsweine emphasized.
-The statute defines the quality of a wine according to the internationally well-known term " terroir ", That means that origin in connection with the quality.
+It is a declared goal, the valence of the best situations ( individual layers ) Germany to restore the preservation of a unique cultural landscape, to regain the status of large dry wines from Germany and the importance of the traditional fruit sweet Prädikatsweine emphasized.
+The statute defines the quality of a wine according to the internationally well-known term " terroir ", That is the one ancestry in connection with the quality.
 The principle is "the narrower the origin, the higher the quality".
 The quality of the vineyard is defined by the ground with topographical location and the prevailing one climate or microclimate (see under this topic under Weinbauwürdigkeit ).

-The knowledge of the best locations and the right ones due to their specific characteristics varieties results from centuries of experience of innumerable winegrowers.
+The knowledge of the best locations and the right ones due to their specific characteristics varieties results from centuries of experience of countless winemakers.
 The classification of the locations is carried out by the individual VDP regional associations in close consultation with their members.
-As a reference were also old situation ratings such as the Prussian layer classification taken from the years 1868 and 1897.
+As a reference, old layer ratings such as the Prussian layer classification taken from the years 1868 and 1897.
 The classification of vineyards in the VDP has a very long history.
-The beginning took place in 1984 with the founding of the Charter Rheingau, which then merged in 1999 in the VDP-Rheingau.
-In the period from 1992 to 1998 took place in the growing areas palatinate and Rheinhessen Classification initiatives.
+The beginning took place in 1984 with the founding of the Charter Rheingau which then merged in 1999 in the VDP-Rheingau.
+In the period 1992 to 1998 took place in the growing areas palatinate and Rheinhessen Classification initiatives.

 The classification model of the VDP describes the general framework conditions of the Federal Association.
-However, these conditions are sometimes different or narrower in the individual growing regions.
-For all wines the VDP grape eagle guarantees the management by means of Organic (ecologically) oriented viticulture, vinification exclusively using traditional methods, regular audits, sensory Quality controls and certain marketing guidelines.
+However, these conditions are sometimes different or narrower in the individual growing areas.
+For all wines, the VDP grape eagle guarantees the management by means of Organic (ecologically) oriented viticulture, vinification exclusively using traditional methods, regular audits, sensory Quality controls and certain marketing guidelines.

-From the cultivation area Nahe became in the year 1997 one Riesling Statute which later came up in the VDP classification model.
+The cultivation area Nahe became in the year 1997 one Riesling Statute which later came up in the VDP classification model.
 In July 1998, the VDP set uniform principles for classified plants of German origin of the highest quality as internationally comparable Grands Crus created.
-In July 2001, the VDP introduced a three-step model: Level 1 - Large crops from the best parts of first layers (which very often led to confusion due to the nomenclature contradiction), Level 2 - Classified Layer Wines from First Layers, Level 3 - Estate Wines and Local Wines.
+In July 2001, the VDP introduced a three-step model: Level 1 - Large crops from the best parts of first layers (which very often led to confusion due to the nomenclature contradiction), Level 2 - classified vineyard wines from First Tier, Level 3 - Estate Wines and Local Wines.
 This model was valid for 11 years.

-In January 2012, the further development of the VDP layer classification with a four-level quality pyramid was decided in the following descending order, whereby this regulation became valid from the 2012 vintage:
+In January 2012, the further development of the VDP position classification with a four-level quality pyramid was decided in the following descending order, whereby this regulation became valid from the 2012 vintage:

 The previous "first layers", which were for dry and residual sweet top wines, are renamed "large layers".
-This removes the contradiction between "first layers" and "large crops" and underlines the equality of fruit-sweet wines from top locations.
+This repeals the contradiction between "first layers" and "large plants" and underlines the equality of fresh-sweet wines from top locations.
 Thus, only the confusing nomenclature was resolved and no new higher-value category was created.
-The mention of the situation on the label is possible in the new classification only in the top two categories, with the second highest level being optional.
+The mention of the location on the label is possible in the new classification only in the top two categories, with the second highest level being optional.
 The previous Classified documents are critically reviewed with the aim of continuing to label only very good layers on the label.
-This eliminates all with respect to terroir not sufficiently meaningful layers.
+Thus, all with respect to terroir insufficient meaningful layers away.
 The use of the layer is greatly reduced and is reserved for wines with a layered character.

 The individual VDP regional associations in the growing areas can then introduce "first layers" as an additional hierarchical level.
-Although this level is exactly the same as the highest category before, it is not the same (especially since it was renamed), but is subordinate to the new "Great Places" and contains different layers than these.
+Even if this level is the same as the highest category before, it is not the same (especially since this was renamed), but subordinated to the new "Great Locations" and contains other layers than these.
 The quality system was the inspiration in the Burgundy With Grands Crus (Large layers) and Premiers Crus (First layers).
 In the implementation, the regions first have to set their "big positions", in order to then identify "first layers" as an option in case of a cross-company agreement.
 Thus, each region decides on the three or four stages of their origins.
 The option can be realized at a self-chosen time.
-Easier and middle layers go on respective regional decision in the "Gutsweinen" and "Ortsweinen".
+Easier and middle layers are based on respective regional decision in the "estate wines" and "Ortsweinen".

-Each VDP member company can produce one dry vineyard wine from each "big vineyard" that it owns and from each grape variety approved for it, which is then referred to as the "big crop" with the vineyard name and grape variety.
-Even with the "first layers" a vine can be produced for each layer and permitted grape variety, but in contrast to the "large plant", the place must also be mentioned.
+Each VDP member company can produce one dry vineyard wine from each "big vineyard" it owns and from each approved grape variety, which is then referred to as the "big crop" with the vineyard name and grape variety.
+Even with the "first layers" a wine can be produced for each layer and permitted grape variety, but in contrast to the "large plant", the place must also be mentioned.

 Comes from "high-quality, characterful and traditional" vineyards within a village, which are planted with typical regional grape varieties: